 The Italian Lesson, which features a satirical look at 1940’s New York Café Society in the person of the redoubtable Mrs. Clancy, is in fact Hoiby’s love letter to American monologist and performer Ruth Draper.
 Not widely known today, Ruth Draper was a pioneer in the art form of the one person monologue.
 Artists as distinct as Lily Tomlin and Laurence Olivier celebrate her place as a theatrical pioneer.
 Now, thanks to Hoiby, a whole new audience has a chance to delight in Draper’s sharp eye, satirical wit, and dazzling ability to fill an empty stage with a bustling cast of supporting characters, including a golf playing husband, a hoard of naughty children, and a long suffering Italian teacher.

-This filmed production has been singularly blessed to have as both Julia and Mrs. Clancy, the gifted Canadian mezzo soprano Megan Latham.
+This production has been singularly blessed to have as both Julia and Mrs. Clancy, the gifted Canadian mezzo soprano Megan Latham.
 Megan’s theatrical sensitivity and rich musicality give us two astonishingly well realized characters – she climbs this operatic Everest with deceptive ease.
-And as always, these films reflect the passion and care of the entire Pacific Opera Production Team and Creative Team – Conductor Joey Pietraroia, Kimberley-Ann Bartczak (Répétiteur), Pam Johnson (Set and Costume Designer), Jeff Harrison (Lighting Designer), and Director of Photography, David Malysheff… grazie mille.
+And as always, these performances reflect the passion and care of the entire Pacific Opera Production Team and Creative Team – Conductor Joey Pietraroia, Kimberley-Ann Bartczak (Répétiteur), Pam Johnson (Set and Costume Designer), Jeff Harrison (Lighting Designer)… grazie mille.

 These are operas intended to entertain… no one commits suicide, dies for love, or succumbs to spiritual ennui.
 Instead, for both these Hoiby women, the world is indeed their stage and they stride across the boards with gusto and enormous energy.
 Please Enjoy!

 The Italian Lesson